jonabaa/fys-stk/README.md

-# fys-stk
+# fys-stk4155
-Some school stuff
-and some more
-hi
+My projects and exercises in fys-stk4155